CoolBeee/CSCI_677_ComputerVision_Project/README.md

 - Showcase of the work I did for my CSCI677 - Computer Vision course at USC

 # Motivation
-- Explore how to build a detection system that remains reliable in situtations in which objects become slightly or fully occluded.
+- Explore how to build a detection system that remains reliable in situations in which objects become slightly or fully occluded.
 Specifically in critical applications like self-driving cars.
 For example, if a pedestrian walks behind a parked car, the system still needs to reason about their continued presence and future location, even if they're not directly visible; in the case they suddenly reappear.

 # Methods
 YoloV11